boogie-org/boogie/Chalice/tests/readme.txt

 examples or permission-model) to access them.

 Commands (sorted by relevance):
+- runalltests.bat: Executes all tests in all test folders.
 - test.bat <file> [-params]: Execute a test and output the result of the verification.
 Note: <file> must not include the file extension.
 - reg_test.bat <file> [-params]: Execute a tests as a regression test, i.e., run